Security Operations20 min read

 Minimum duration: 4 weeks.
 A shorter baseline will not capture the full range of normal operational variations including shift changes, batch cycle variations, and periodic vendor maintenance activities.

-Operational coverage requirements: The baseline must capture every distinct operational state that occurs in the environment:
+Operational coverage requirements: The baseline must capture every distinct operational state that occurs in the environment, normal production at varying rates, planned maintenance activities, process startups and shutdowns, shift handover communication patterns, and automated batch sequences.

 Coordinate with operations: Notify the operations team when the baseline learning period begins.
-Instruct them to perform all normal operational activities — including scheduled maintenance — during the baseline period.
-Abnormal activities (emergency repairs, non-standard configurations) should be noted in a baseline event log so they are not incorporated as "normal" patterns.
+Instruct them to perform all normal operational activities, including scheduled maintenance, during the baseline period.
+Abnormal activities should be noted in a baseline event log so they are not incorporated as "normal" patterns.
+This coordination is easy to skip and frequently regretted.

 Baseline Quality Review

-At the end of the baseline period, review the baseline before enabling behavioral alerting:
+At the end of the baseline period, review before enabling behavioral alerting:

-Communication pair coverage: Review the complete list of communication pairs observed.
+1. Communication pair coverage: Review the complete list of communication pairs observed.
 Are all expected pairs present?
-Are there pairs that should not be present (unrecognized IP addresses communicating with PLCs)?
+Are there pairs that should not be present, unrecognized IP addresses communicating with PLCs?

-Protocol distribution: Does the observed protocol distribution match engineering expectations?
-If Modbus traffic is expected on a segment but was not observed, the sensor may have missed traffic or the baseline period was too short.
+2. Protocol distribution: Does the observed protocol distribution match engineering expectations?
+Absent expected traffic may indicate a sensor placement issue or a too-short baseline period.

-Traffic volume baseline: Review typical hourly and daily traffic volumes.
-The baseline should reflect the range from minimum (e.g., early morning off-shift) to maximum (peak production).
+3. Traffic volume baseline: Review typical hourly and daily traffic volumes.
+The baseline should reflect the range from minimum (early morning off-shift) to maximum (peak production).
 If only one operational state was captured, the volume baseline is incomplete.

-Outlier communications: Identify any communication pairs in the baseline that are unexpected and investigate before accepting them into the baseline.
-Unknown devices communicating with PLCs should be investigated before their traffic is normalized.
+4. Outlier communications: Identify any communication pairs in the baseline that are unexpected and investigate before accepting them.
+Unknown devices communicating with PLCs should be investigated, not normalized.

 Incremental Baseline Updates